rhevorn/shape/docs/API.md

 ## 1. Root package: `shape`

-The root package is the recommended API for complete struct contracts.
+The root package is the recommended API for reusable Schemas.
+Every root Spec is a `Schema[T]`, whether `T` is a scalar, pointer, slice, map, or struct.

 ### Construction